Saturday, November 21, 2015

 Our weekly Trump Change survey suggests that Trump's tough response to the massacres in Paris has helped him regain some lost ground in the Republican presidential contest.

 In last week’s Republican debate, Senator Rand Paul criticized fellow Senator Marco Rubio for his calls to substantially increase defense spending when the United States already spends more on its military than the next 10 countries combined.
 Turns out just half of U.S. voters are aware of how much this country spends on defense compared to the rest of the world, and a plurality wants the figure to increase.

 Black Lives Matter or all lives matter is an ongoing political debate, but a New York Daily News/Rasmussen Reports national telephone survey finds that most voters aren't convinced that the Black Lives Matter movement is interested in justice for all.

 In other surveys last week:

-Subscribers to Rasmussen Reports receive more than 20 exclusive stories each week for less than a dollar a week.
+Subscribers to Rasmussen Reports receive exclusive stories each week for less than a dollar a week.
 Please sign up now.
 Visit the Rasmussen Reports home page for the latest current polling coverage of events in the news.
 The page is updated several times each day.

 Remember, if it's in the news, it's in our polls.